PixelWeatherProject/pwmp-stack/pwmp-types/README.md

 2. **Wait** until the server closes the connection.

 The [client library](../pwmp-client/) will guarantee the last two two requirements, but not the first one.

+# Usage of `Box<T>` types
+Message variants use `Box<>`-ed types for optimizing the size of messages.
+Boxed types do not have a capacity property, making them up to 8 bytes smaller than their non-boxed counterparts.